Nepal mulls minimum Everest criteria after deadly season | Malay Mail

-KATHMANDU, Aug 14 — Climbers wanting to take on Mount Everest will first have to tackle another Nepal mountain of at least 6,500 metres under new proposals by a committee seeking to improve safety on the world’s highest peak.
+KATHMANDU, Aug 15 — Climbers wanting to take on Mount Everest will first have to tackle another Nepal mountain of at least 6,500 metres (21,325 feet) under new proposals by a committee seeking to improve safety on the world’s highest peak.

 The requirement is being proposed after a deadly traffic-clogged season saw 11 climbers die on Everest, which some experts blamed on inexperience.